jon-jacky/Piety/editors/edo.md

 code instead of reporting an error.
 It runs any valid Python code, but does not print the values of expressions it evaluates unless there is an explicity *print* call.

+## Importing and reloading Python modules ##

+**edo.py** provides Python functions to import or reload a module directly from  a text buffer, so it is not necessary to save the buffer contents to a file first.
+The function call *bimport()* imports the current buffer, and  *breload()* reloads it.
+These function calls can be typed at the *wyshka* shell, like any other Python statements.

 ## Scripting ##